top of page

 Christian Music in the Erie Tri-State Area

 The contemporary Christian music radio station WCTL Radio (106.3 FM) has broadcasted from Waterford since 1967.
 The most famous Christian group from Northwestern Pennsylvania is RED (short for "Redemption," pictured above), a hard rock band formed in 2002 by brothers guitarist Anthony Armstrong and bassist Randy Armstrong.
 They grew up in Linesville and started playing at venues in Erie, especially the Rock the Lakes concert in 2014, sponsored by the Billy Graham Evangelistic Association.
 The hard rock singer Lacey Sturm—known for her time with the Christian band Flyleaf—also performed at Rock the Lakes.
-She became a resident of Pittsburgh after marrying Joshua Sturm, a guitarist from the Steel City.
-Lacey released her second solo album, Kenotic Metanoia, on November 17, 2023.
+She became a resident of Pittsburgh after marrying Joshua Sturm, a guitarist from there.
+Lacey released her second solo album, Kenotic Metanoia, in 2023.

-On June 29, 2023, The Band 814 from Erie released their first original album, "Break Every Chain."
+In 2023, The Band 814 from Erie released their first original album, "Break Every Chain."
 Trinity Lutheran Church (14 E 38th St) hosts the Holy Grounds Coffeehaus, featuring live music from local Christian musicians, on Saturday evenings.
-StillWaiting is from Corry, "a high-energy hard rock group with hearts set on ministry," touring with the Extreme Tour in 2023.
+StillWaiting is from Corry, "a high-energy hard rock group with hearts set on ministry," touring with the Extreme Tour in 2024.
 David Kambowa, an African Gospel musician who came to Erie in 2013 from the Democratic Republic of Congo, played at the Erie Blues & Jazz Festival in 2020.
-He was featured by Erie Arts & Culture and WQLN-FM, a National Public Radio member station (see here & here).
 Shadow of the Statue is a worship band from Meadville that released their first full-length album, "When There Are No Words," in 2019.
 In the tri-state area, the Uncut Stones—founded by married couple Dan and Melanie Browning from Buffalo—play worship music and rock.
-ApologetiX is a Christian parody band from Pittsburgh that flips popular radio hits from the sixties through the aughts.
-Finally, The Letter Black is from Uniontown, part of Greater Pittsburgh.
-Sarah and Mark Anthony, who are married, founded The Letter Black in 2006 to play Christian nu-metal.
+ApologetiX is a parody band from Pittsburgh that flips popular radio hits from the sixties through the aughts with Christian lyrics.
+Finally, The Letter Black is a hard rock quintet from Uniontown, part of Greater Pittsburgh.
+Sarah and Mark Anthony, who are also married, founded the band in 2006.

 Bible open with palms